luizAFS23/odin-recipes/README.md

 # odin-recipes
-a simple HTML recipe website based on The Odin Project HTML assigment
+a simple HTML recipe website based on The Odin Project HTML assignment